fedorenkoivan/Data-visualization/README.md

 # Data-visualization
 My first python project.
-Trying to visualize data with matplotlib.
-It'll be nice.
+At first I'm trying to visualize data with matplotlib.
+Also added my acquaintance with plotly.